Last Friday, as I compiled, wrote and posted my list of My 11 Favorite Cinematographers, a harsh truth was confirmed: there really are no

 notable female cinematographers currently (or previously) working in film.
 While

-that’s a bold (and not entirely accurate) statement, the real question I’m
+that’s a bold (and, as I soon learned, inaccurate) statement, the real question I’m

 driving at is: why are there no